H4mid2019/terraform_simple_task/Readme.md

-For deploying you need to install AWS CLI as well as `access_key_id` and `access_key_secret` after creating a user with the correct permissions and at least programmatic access to AWS along with initializing the AWS CLI, then you need the terraform cli,also, a workspace on terraform (and the token), (per sure you need an account) after that go to the target folder (e.g., cd terraform_simple_task):
+For deploying you need to install AWS CLI as well as `access_key_id` and `access_key_secret` after creating a user with the correct permissions and at least programmatic access to AWS along with initializing the AWS CLI, then you need terraform cli,also, a workspace on terraform (and the token), (per sure you need an account) after that go to the target folder (e.g., cd terraform_simple_task):

 ## Tests in Workflow